rfishermonteith/rfishermonteith.github.io/_drafts/ab-tests-with-bootstrapping.md

 # A/B tests generic problem statement

-The generic problem statement for A/B test analysis is something like this:
+The generic problem statement for an A/B test analysis is something like this:
 - We've run an A/B test, exposing some people to variant A, and some to variant B (also called the control and treatment).
 - Some of these users went on to do something (the conversion goal).
 - We'd like to know whether the intervention (the difference between the control and treatment) caused an increase in this goal (and perhaps we'd also like to know how big an increase it caused).

 # A concrete A/B testing problem statement

-Let's create a simple scenario here.
+Let's create a simple scenario here to use as a practical example for the rest of the post .

-In our Sushi delivery app (Fishful Thinking), we offer users a discount code if they sign up for our newsletter.
+In our sushi delivery app (Fishful Thinking), we offer users a discount code if they sign up for our newsletter.
 We currently show them a message with the text "Sign up to our newsletter for 5% off your next order".

 Our marketing team has decided to try optimise this copy, to increase the number of people who sign up for the newsletter.
 They propose "Dive into exclusive deals by subscribing to our newsletter – our fin-tastic discount code will swim straight into your inbox, creating a wave of savings!"
 [Thanks ChatGPT].